melecouvreur/kidslib-feature-ext/READMEFeatureExt.md

 - _Note_: The client folder holds everything to do with the front end of the app.
 The my-express-app encapsulates the whole app, including all back end files and the client files.

-- _Note for Crystal_: If you are not cloning the full repo, you will need to run `npm install striptags` and `npm install react-icons --save` to use these components. `striptags` removes the html tags and `react-icons` imports the star icon component in BookDetailView page.
+- _Note for Crystal_: If you are not cloning the full repo, you will need to run `npm install jsonwebtoken bcrypt` ,  `npm install striptags` and `npm install react-icons --save` to use these components. `striptags` removes the html tags and `react-icons` imports the star icon component in BookDetailView page. `jsonwebtoken bcrypt` will encrypt user passwords.

 ## Code & Functionality Overview